kinoubenkyou/code-bebop/content/2018-10-10-the_classy_and_the_static_in_python.md

 # homo sapiens
 ```

-Finally, static methods are not bounded to anything, yet they can be referenced from both the instances and the class, just like class methods.
+Finally, static methods are not bounded to anything, yet they can be accessed from both the instances and the class, just like class methods.

 ```python
 print(weeb.static_m)